intro-to-data-science-23-workshop/01-data-wrangling-dreyer-ramirez-kakade/README.md

 ## Summary

-This repository provides materials for a session as part of the [I2DS Tools for Data Science workshop](https://github.com/intro-to-data-science-23-workshop) run at the [Hertie School, Berlin](https://www.hertie-school.org/en/) in October 2023.
+This repository provides materials for our session on how to clean and wrangle data using *janitor* and *forcats*as part of the [I2DS Tools for Data Science workshop](https://github.com/intro-to-data-science-23-workshop) run at the [Hertie School, Berlin](https://www.hertie-school.org/en/) in October 2023.
 The student-run workshop is part of the course [Introduction to Data Science](https://github.com/intro-to-data-science-23) taught by Simon Munzert at the Hertie School, Berlin, in Fall 2023.

 ### Session contents

 This session will introduce you to the intricacies of factor management with R using the "forcats" package, as well as data cleaning and tidying with the "janitor" package.
 Both packages are essential for efficient data manipulation and ensuring clean and consistent datasets.
+Have a look at our [presentation](https://github.com/elenaivadreyer/01-wrangling-dreyer-ramirez-kakade/blob/main/final_presentation_files/janitor_forcats.Rmd) to learn more!

 ### Main learning objectives